 Pam had also been around a farm.
-Her Grandparents Frank and Angie Drostie had a 225 acre farm just outside of Clarksville, Ohio.
+Her Grandparents Frank and Angie Drostie had a 175 acre farm just outside of Clarksville, Ohio.
 Her parents Carroll and Pat Drostie moved in 1974 from Maineville, Ohio to be closer to the farm.
 Carroll worked at GE and had bought a house with 7 acres not to far from the farm.
 In 1980 her parents sold that house and purchased another house with 15 acres which they had remodeled and added on to.
 They had a milk cow and chickens along with a big garden.
 After Pam's sister moved to Colorado in 1983 they decided to move closer to us, in 1984 they purchased 12 acres with a big pond a mile from us.
 In February of 1985 Pam Grandfather died but her Grandmother continued to live at the farm until she sold it in the late 1990's.
 In January 2005 Pam's dad Carroll passed away from CLL.

 In September of 2006 the original farmhouse burned down.
 Pam and I lived away from the farm for a year.
 In October of 2007 moved back out to the farm.
 I would come out each morning and evenings to feed and water the livestock and spend all weekend out here.
 We have a dog Shadow who spent the entire year at the farm with the livestock.
 He is a Tibetan Mastiff.

-Our son Ryan graduated from Wilmington College in 2007 with a degree in Life Biology and a minor in Chemistry and was just recently transfer back to Ohio from New Jersey we are excited he is back, our daughter Sara graduated from Wilmington College 2011 with a degree in Health Science with a minor in Chemistry.
-Sara had been working for Community Care Hospice for almost a year she is now working for Otterbein and is waiting to be accepted in a Nursing School.
-We are proud to annouce that Sara was accepted at Christ Hospital Nursing School and will start in January 2013.
+Our son Ryan graduated from Wilmington College in 2007 with a degree in Life Biology and a minor in Chemistry and lives in Madeira, our daughter Sara graduated from Wilmington College 2011 with a degree in Health Science with a minor in Chemistry.
+Sara is at Christ School of Nursing and will graduated in the Spring of 2015.
 In March of 2012 I lost my mother Arlene Webb to cancer she was 72 she will be deeply missed.
 Pam and I started going to a Farmers Market (Deerfield Township Landen, Ohio) in August of 2008.
 Our goal is to become fulltime farmers and make our farm a healthy alternative to purchasing meat and eggs in a super market.